Marketing91

 The joke is on you when it suddenly starts raining, and you have to go out to meet a client.
 You now have to buy another umbrella so that you can save yourself from getting wet and ill.

-The umbrella at this time becomes your emergency good that you have to buy without the actual need for it because you already have one at home.
+The umbrella at this time becomes the emergency good that you have to buy without the actual need for it because you already have one at home.

 He will have to purchase and have one immediately without wasting time.
-Similarly, once I was going visiting a site, and suddenly a nail scratched my arm.
+Similarly, once I was going to visit a site, and suddenly a nail scratched my arm.

 It was a rusted one, and I had to be rushed to the nearby doctor so that he could give me an injection for tetanus.
 In this case, the injection became my emergency good, and I had to have it instantly.